Cmorgan21/notenet/README.md

 - [pytz](https://pypi.org/project/pytz/) - This is a set of Python packages to support use of the OpenID decentralized identity system in your application, update to Python 3.
 - [requests-oauhlib](https://pypi.org/project/requests-oauthlib/) - Provides first-class OAuth library support for Requests.
 - [sqlparse](https://pypi.org/project/sqlparse/) - sqlparse is a non-validating SQL parser for Python.
-- [tailwind](https://tailwindcss.com/) - used as a framework for styling css content
+- [tailwind](https://tailwindcss.com/) - used as a framework for styling CSS content

 ## Deployment Frontend